ParasNandwani/DeployMachineLearningModel/README.md

          - Once we are satisfied with our model we will pickel our model
          - What is pickling?
-         - Python Object Can be saved as binary file so we can load it at later point
+         - Python Object Can be saved as binary file so we can load it at later point (rf.pkl file is aslo there in repo)